-A condition is a single-sourcing feature that you can apply to files or to different areas of your content, so that some information displays in some outputs but not in others, or it displays only when viewed on a certain device or screen size.
+A condition is a single-sourcing feature that you can apply to files or different areas of your content.
+Conditions can determine whether certain information displays in some outputs but not in others.
+You can also control whether content displays on a certain device or screen size.